ering0427/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_ Martin's goal is to get a treat.
 My goal is to give him a treat when he sits down for five seconds.

+I would like to design a device to help me train my dog simple commands such as "sit" and "come".
+Ideally this device should be activated with a voice input.
+It will also have a camera that needs to be pointed to a dog to recognize the dog's gesture.

 **Include a picture of your storyboard here**
 ![plot](storyboard.jpg)

 **Summarize feedback you got here.**

 My classmates think that the device can be helpful for training a dog.
 With some adjustment, the device can be designed as an automatic feeder.

 ## Part B. Act out the Interaction